Detecting the purely imaginary Fisher zeros of an Ising spin system on a quantum computer: Protocol for detecting purely imaginary Fisher zeros on a quantum computer

 where $R_z(\phi)$ represents the rotation of the qubit state around the $z$ axis by the angle $\phi$, and:

 depicts the controlled-NOT gate, performing a ${\rm NOT}$ on the $j$th qubit whenever the $i$th qubit is in state $\vert 1\rangle$.
-We now proceed to study the Fisher zeros of specific spin models on a quantum computer.
+The fact that the quantum circuit in equation (\ref{isingqc}) satisfies the corresponding evolution operator can be easily proved.
+On the one hand, the action of the evolution operator on the basis states of two spins is as follows